What would you do if we said you could get a solid idea of why your online giving strategy is falling short with one simple exercise?

 But this exercise can only help you as much as your data allows.
 So, make sure you’re vigorously taking notes throughout the entire process.
 You will need organized, qualitative data to identify the gaps in your online fundraising strategy and make changes that improve the donor experience.

 Remember, no two donors are the same.
 So, you should encourage more than one person in your organization to try this exercise.
 It’s better to get a variety of opinions about your approach!

 Then, you must analyze your findings and determine the best way to improve your strategy.
 You will then need to organize them, so you can report what you’ve learned to the decision makers in your organization.
 Unless that is you!

-It’s important that your donors understand the impact of their gift.
-And this experiment is geared to help you understand the impact of a sub-par online giving strategy.
+You know it’s important for donors to understand the impact of their gift.
+And this experiment will help you understand the effect of a sub-par online giving strategy.